 Christmas Day then is a celebration of the Birth of the Second Adam!

-The Christmas Mass
+The Christmas Mass, "Christ's Mass"

 The daytime Mass was the first.
 The Gospel was not about stables, shepherds, or angels but was simply John 1:1-14 where Christ the Eternal Word became flesh!
+All genuflect at "the Word became flesh."

 The Vigil Mass was the second Mass added to the Christmas Mass